JoseUlisesQuevedo/TheTechnicalMBA/WhoIs.markdown

 - Redesigned IMCO’s State Competitiveness Index using Principal Component Analysis to create subindexes and a general index to evaluate state competitiveness.
 - Improved IMCO’s Compara Carreras webpage by redesigning the webpage and making it more responsive, increasing traffic by ~20% based on visits in the first month of release.
-- Teaches an undergraduate Linear Algebra class and a Differential Calculus class at Universidad Panamericana for engineering students.
+- Teached an undergraduate Linear Algebra class and a Differential Calculus class at Universidad Panamericana for engineering students.
 - Developed end-to-end data product for social listening for a marketing company.

 ## Education